 RUN TO THE HILLS

 A new decade had dawned, and Maiden took certain measures to position themselves.
 How it worked or didn’t work is an interesting point of debate.
-How do you all feel about this live performance?
+How do you all feel about the 1990-91 live performances?

 Click here for an in-depth look at the making of No Prayer For The Dying, the album that saw Adrian Smith leave Maiden and Janick Gers join in his place!

 8 thoughts on “FROM THE VAULT: Live in Philadelphia 1991”

 My thought is that Dickinson’s voice struggles to go from raspy to high notes… I much prefer the approach on fear of the dark tour 1992 of course the first leg not 1993, where though similar to this style was a bit more well balanced and mature

 Good point.
 It seems he hasn’t quite gotten there yet, but he would in 1992.

 What a great gig!
 I can’t believe I haven’t watched this before.